rhinobase/raftyui/apps/docs/app/docs/corp/pagination/page.md

 ---
-title: Pagination
+title: "Pagination"
 nextjs:
   metadata:
-    title: Pagination
+    title: "Pagination"
     description: Simplify navigation with our Pagination component for efficient content browsing.
     twitter:
-      title: Pagination
+      title: "Pagination"
       images:
         url: https://rafty.rhinobase.io/api/og?title=Pagination
     openGraph:
-      title: Pagination
+      title: "Pagination"
       images:
         url: https://rafty.rhinobase.io/api/og?title=Pagination
 ---

-# Pagination
+The Pagination Component is a customizable and user-friendly pagination solution designed to enhance navigation through large sets of data.

-The Pagination Component is a customizable and user-friendly Pagination solution designed to enhance navigation through large sets of data.
+This is a custom component crafted to adhere to our styling conventions, resulting in limited styling options and available props.

 ## Anatomy